iopipe/serverless-plugin-iopipe/readme.md

 It's powered by the the excellent [jscodeshift](https://github.com/facebook/jscodeshift).
 The plugin examines each handler and modifies the code only within the deployment package if it needs to.

 # Options
-All options are set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`
+All options are set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`.
+[See Example](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml)

 #### `iopipeToken` (required)